baraafanny/CS207Project/README.md

-# CS207Project
+# CS207Project - Interactive Piano
-This repository will be for the project in CS207 - Building Interactive Gadgets.
 This repository was made for the project in CS207 - Building Interactive Gadgets.
 This README will give instructions to how one might set-up an Interactive Piano with an Arduino Uno.